unsik6/unsik6.github.io/_posts/2023-01-19-pyErrNote-import-toimage.md

     ```
 <br/>

 2. Convert float32 values to 0-255 int8 format.
-Then, you can use `Image.fromarray' with the default mode.
+Then, you can use `Image.fromarray` with the default mode.
     ```python
     formatted = (matrices[i] * 255 / np.max(matrices[i])).astype('uint8')
     img = Image.fromarray(formatted)    # convert to image